08 Jul Patient Portals Move Patient Care Forward for Eye Care Practices

 Be proactive with patient care.
 Patient portals offer a seamless workflow and interoperability with your EHR, and they are an excellent way to connect with patients and deliver on-demand, secure access to protected health information (PHI) from recent doctor visits.
 The patient check-in and check-out processes are faster, and the patient’s visit will be more efficient.

 Reduce transcription errors with automatic EHR syncs.
-Manually entering patient health information can escalate into mistakes that negatively impact the care your patient receives.
+Manually entering patient health information can escalate into mistakes that negatively impact your patient’s care.
 Mistakes cause confusion and reflect poorly on the professionalism of your practice.
 Eliminate rekeying data into your EHR and save time with automatic syncs for scheduling, billing, demographics, and health history data.

 How to Get Patients to Use the Patient Portal